cksystemsgroup/cpcc-simulator/configs/demo6-gated-tsp/readme.txt

 its mission, i.e., all APs have been processed, the mapping algorithm initiates a migration back to the central Engine.

+Video demo6-heatmap.avi visualizes the measured temperature values of the APs as a heatmap overlay.
+The values vary from -15 °C (transparent blue) to 35 °C (red).

 Picture demo6-snapshot.png shows an advanced stage of this demonstration mission displaying three VVs in action.
 Green lines show VVs carried by RVs and red lines indicate migrations of VVs among RVs.